Limited Time Offer

 Setting expectations from the beginning helps each staff member understand requirements.
 For example, provide guidelines on working hours and breaks, project collaboration, after-work emails, and even clarify which meetings need in-house attendance.
 You may have to do this for each department to create a more nuanced experience for team members.

 To help such employees with the transition and maximize their productivity, equip them with the resources they need.
 For instance, if they lack a home office, provide a quality office desk and an ergonomic chair to give them a head start on creating a dedicated WFH space.
-In addition, equip work from home teams with faster computers or laptops, headsets for seamless virtual meetings, better software, and all the necessary collaborative tools to work efficiently.
+In addition, equip work-from-home teams with faster computers or laptops, headsets for seamless virtual meetings, better software, and all the necessary collaborative tools to work efficiently.

 Overall, you are trying to ensure that remote teams have the resources they need to be as productive as in-house employees.